FBI: International: Development

 On January 12, 2020, it was reported that Dick Wolf was having conversations with CBS Entertainment President Kelly Kahl about launching a second FBI spinoff, following the success of the first spinoff, FBI: Most Wanted.
 Wolf claimed he always envisioned FBI as a franchise, as it offers an "endless trove of stories", while Kahl states "We are always talking to Dick [Wolf] and Dick is always bouncing ideas off of us and I can't rule anything out."
 It was also reported that development of the proposed spinoff would begin during the 2020–21 television season.

 On February 18, 2021, it was announced that a second FBI spinoff titled FBI: International was being developed for the 2021–22 television season.
-Derek Haas was announced as series' showrunner and one of its executive producers, alongside Wolf, Peter Jankowski, and Arthur Forney.
-The new series also likely to begin with a backdoor pilot.
+Derek Haas was announced as the series showrunner and one of its executive producers, alongside Wolf, Peter Jankowski, and Arthur Forney.
+The new series is also likely, to begin with, a backdoor pilot.
 On March 24, 2021, CBS officially ordered the series, announcing it would debut in a crossover episode of FBI and FBI: Most Wanted, with Rick Eid also being added as an executive producer.

 FBI: International premiered on September 21, 2021; a full season was ordered on October 11, 2021.

 On May 9, 2022, CBS renewed the series for a second and third season.
 The second season premiered on September 20, 2022.
+The third season premiered on February 13, 2024.
+On April 9, 2024, CBS renewed the series for a fourth season which premiered on October 15, 2024.
+On March 4, 2025, CBS canceled the series after four seasons.

 Broadcast

 The show airs on Tuesday nights in Canada on Global.

+Every episode of past seasons is available to stream on Peacock in the U.S., while the current season is available to stream on Paramount+.